Skip to content

 # Docker: use environment variable

--e LAYERSCALE_LICENSE_KEY=your-key
+-e LAYERSCALE_LICENSE_KEY=$LAYERSCALE_LICENSE_KEY

 # Docker Compose: use .env file

-echo "LAYERSCALE_LICENSE_KEY=your-key" >> .env
+echo "LAYERSCALE_LICENSE_KEY=$LAYERSCALE_LICENSE_KEY" >> .env

 # Kubernetes: use a Secret